zoeskan/MCB185/unit2-calculations.md

 Given values for true positives, false positives, true negatives, and false negatives, write a function that reports the accuracy and F1 score.
 Demonstrate your function works by using it several times in the program.

+### 25entropy.py ##

+Write a function that calculates the Shannon entropy for nucleotide compositions.
+Demonstrate it works using multiple calls.